How to Create an Employee Handbook: Complete Guide for Small Businesses

 Re-Acknowledgment Process

 When you update the handbook, every employee needs to sign a new acknowledgment.
-This can be as simple as an email with the updated document and a link to sign electronically.
 Make it clear what changed: "We have updated our PTO policy and remote work guidelines.
 Please review and acknowledge by [date]."
+Track who has and has not acknowledged.
+Document everything.

 Template